upgundecha/cypress-documentation/source/api/commands/visit.md

 cy.visit('app/index.html')
 ```

-### Visit local file when `baseUrl` is set
+#### Visit local file when `baseUrl` is set

-If you have `baseUrl` set, but need to visit a local file in a single test or a group of tests, disable the `baseUrl` using {% url 'per-test configuration' configuration#Test-Configuration %}.
+If you have `baseUrl` set, but need to visit a local file in a single test or a group of tests, set the `baseUrl` to `null` by using {% url 'a test-test configuration override' configuration#Test-time-overrides %}.
 Imagine our `cypress.json` file:

 ```json
 {